S2-group/SEP-Course-Material/Assignment-1/assignment_testing.md

 Once the project is fully implemented, the group will start testing it.

-### 3.4 Write the Initial Test Cases
+### 3.4 Write the Initial Test Functions

-Each group member must write **one test case** for the project at this point of the assignment.
-The test case:
+Each group member must write **one test function** for the project at this point of the assignment.
+The test function:

 - can test any function of the project;